Small Town Breakdown: Lapel, Indiana

 In the late 1800s, the first gas well was drilled in town which brought a flour mill, planning mill, tile mills and bottle factory to the area.

 You know what’s the worst?
 Moving.
 You know who can take that hassle off your hands?
 Bulldogs Moving Co.
 Co-owned by Chris Cartwright and Seth Hartzell, this moving company makes your possessions their priority for both local and long-distance moves.
-They’ve served at least 220 happy customers, too, with a perfect 5.0 star Google rating among 220 reviews.
+They’ve built a strong local reputation for both local and long-distance moves.

 Lapel High School State Championship History